 Krista Moroder works at the intersection of computer science, education, and film.
 She is currently a full stack software engineer, co-owner of a production company, and education consultant.

 In 2014, Krista took a role as the first project manager for micro-credentials at the Congressionally-authorized NGO Digital Promise.
-She led the initial development of the program, which focused on more competency-based professional development opportunities for educators.
-Once the project was launched, Krista moved to the Verizon Innovative Learning Schools program at Digital Promise– she led professional development (and eventually became project director) on a project that put technology, STEM opportunities, and instructional coaching into low-income school districts across the nation.
-After helping scale that program from $8 million to $40 million in funding, Krista took a sabbatical to learn to code.
+She supported the initial development of the program, which focused on more competency-based professional development opportunities for educators.
+Once the project was launched, Krista moved to the Verizon Innovative Learning Schools program at Digital Promise– she managed professional development (and eventually became project director) on a project that put technology, STEM opportunities, and instructional coaching into low-income school districts across the nation.
+After helping scale that program from $8 million to $40 million in funding, Krista took a sabbatical from education to learn to code.

-Now, Krista is full-time freelance: she continues to code, teaches classes to junior and mid-level software engineers, advises national organizations on coding curriculum, and co-owns the production and storytelling company NonQuixote.
+Now, Krista is full-time freelance: she continues to code, teaches classes to junior and mid-level software engineers, advises organizations on coding curriculum, and co-owns the production and storytelling company NonQuixote.
 She is a frequent public speaker about the use of technology in education– past events include EdCrunch Russia and Made with Code at the YouTube headquarters.
 Krista’s advisory roles have included supporting the International Society for Technology in Education, the Wisconsin Department of Public Instruction, Sony, and Google.

 For speaking engagements, please contact her here.

 - Advisory Council Member, Learning Programs Strategy, Google, 2013

 - Advisory Council Member, Digital Learning, Wisconsin Department of Public Instruction, 2013